ConvLab/ConvLab-3/convlab/nlg/scbart/README.md

  'total': 11799}
 ```
 where 'err' means the slot error rate: err = (missing + redundant) / total.

+## SC-BART: non-emotional NLG
+The SC-BART model, as mentioned in the paper as a non-emotional variant of the NLG, is trained and tested by ignoring conduct labels and setting the conduct in all samples to be neutral.

 ## References
 ```